openenergysolutions/openfmb.docs/docs/adapter/protocol-plugins/modbus/client.md

 The `modbus-master` plugin acts as a Modbus client that can read and write Modbus coils, discrete inputs, input registers and holding registers.

-The adapter automatically determines what to poll based on the types and indices referenced in detailed mapping.
+The Adapter automatically determines what to poll based on the types and indices referenced in detailed mapping.

 ## General configuration